kyleduo/TinyPNG4Mac/README.md

-### Release Note
+### 2.0.0 Release Note

-2.0 version brings a batch of features:
+> Version 2.0.0 supports macOS 13 Ventura and later.
+For lower version systems, please use the previous version.

 - New designed task list with more task info, such as file sizes, api usage.
 - New overwrite mode and image restoration.